inabajunmr/azidp4j/docs/config.md

 ```

 Service can only specify supported endpoint.
-If the service only supports authorization endpoint and token endpoint, configuration will be like following example.
+If the service only supports authorization endpoint and token endpoint, configuration will be like the following example.

 ```java
 var discoveryConfig =